sap-tutorials/Tutorials/tutorials/xsa-cross-container-access/xsa-cross-container-access.md

 ![Target container role](target.png)

->Note: The `#` (pound) sign at the end of the name of a role means it contains privileges with grant option and will be assigned to the schema owner technical user.
+>The `#` (pound) sign at the end of the name of a role means it contains privileges with grant option and will be assigned to the schema owner technical user.

 [ACCORDION-END]